-The post-JCPOA U.S.-GCC meetings and agreements continued a long process of formalizing a U.S.-GCC strategic partnership, including the "U.S.-GCC Strategic Dialogue" inaugurated by then-Secretary of State Hillary Clinton in March 2012.
-In February 2010, then-Secretary Clinton also raised the issue of a possible U.S. extension of a "security umbrella" or guarantee to regional states against Iran.
-The GCC states reportedly had sought such a commitment at the Camp David summit, but the joint statement instead stated that
+The post-JCPOA U.S.-GCC meetings and agreements continue a long process of formalizing a U.S.-GCC strategic partnership, including the "U.S.-GCC Strategic Dialogue" inaugurated in March 2012.
+Earlier, in February 2010, then-Secretary Clinton also raised the issue of a possible U.S. extension of a "security umbrella" or guarantee to regional states against Iran.
+The GCC states reportedly had sought such a commitment at the 2015 Camp David summit, but the joint statement instead stated that